 No. Items to check Action 1 Check the Web authentication configuration settings.
 Make sure the following configuration commands have been set correctly.
-Common configuration: aaa accounting web-authentication default start-stop group radius aaa authentication web-authentication default group radius web-authentication system-auth-control Configuration for dynamic VLAN mode: web-authentication auto-logout web-authentication max-timer web-authentication vlan Configuration for fixed VLAN mode: web-authentication ip address web-authentication port web-authentication static-vlan max-user web-authentication web-port For AX6700S, AX6600S, and AX6300S series switches, make sure also the following commands have been set. authentication redirect-vlan web-authentication redirect-wan web-authentication redirect-mode For AX3800S, AX3600S, and AX2400S series switches, make sure also the following commands have been set. authentication redirect-mode For AX3800S, AX3600S, and AX2400S series switches, make sure also the following commands have been set. authentication arp-relay authentication arp-relay authentication redirect enable 2 Check the IP address settings for the VLAN interfaces.
-For dynamic VLAN mode, make sure the IP addresses for the following VLAN interfaces are set correctly: • Pre-authentication VLAN • Post-authentication VLAN 3 Check the DHCP relay agent configuration.
+Common configuration: aaa accounting web-authentication default start-stop group radius aaa authentication web-authentication default group radius web-authentication system-auth-control Configuration for dynamic VLAN mode: web-authentication auto-logout web-authentication max-timer web-authentication max-user web-authentication vlan Configuration for fixed VLAN mode: web-authentication ip address web-authentication port web-authentication port web-authentication static-vlan max-user web-authentication web-port For AX6700S, AX6600S, and AX6300S series switches, make sure also the following commands have been set. authentication redirect-vlan web-authentication redirect-vlan web-authentication redirect-vlan web-authentication redirect-mode For AX3800S, AX3600S, and AX2400S series switches, make sure also the following commands have been set. authentication arp-relay authentication ip access-group web-authentication redirect enable web-authentication redirect enable web-authentication redirect enable 2 Check the IP address settings for the VLAN interfaces.
+For dynamic VLAN mode, make sure the IP addresses for the following VLAN interfaces are set correctly: Pre-authentication VLAN Post-authentication VLAN 3 Check the DHCP relay agent configuration.
 For dynamic VLAN mode, if an external DHCP server is used on an L3 switch, make sure DHCP relay agents are correctly set between the following VLANs: Between the pre-authentication VLAN and the VLAN for the server Between the post-authentication VLAN and the VLAN for the server 4 Check the filtering configuration.
 For dynamic VLAN mode, when the filtering is used for an L3 switch, make sure that the filters are correctly set between the following VLANs: From the VLAN used for authentication to the post-authentication VLAN: A filter is set to disable all IP communication.
 From the post-authentication VLAN to the VLAN used for authentication: A filter is set to forward only communication by Web browsers.
 Certain packets might have been discarded either by filtering or by bandwidth monitoring, drop control, or the QoS control shaper.
-Make sure that the setting conditions for filters and QoS control in the configuration.
+Make sure that the setting conditions for filters and QoS control in the configuration are correct, and that bandwidth monitoring, drop control, or the shaper is used appropriately in the system configuration.
 For details about the procedure, see 3.25.1 Checking the filters and QoS configuration information.

-Table 3-60: Checking the configuration on of Web authentication 0
+Table 3-60: Checking the configu iration of Web authentication